Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Results and Discussion

 In addition to the annotated test set, we tested \emph{Adaptive-Maha+} on 6 full WSIs of liver tissue from the control group, in which no relevant pathological alterations are anticipated.
 Aside from occasional minor findings -- such as minimal inflammatory cells, mild hepatocellular variation, or technical artifacts -- the tissue is expected to be healthy.
 The raised false alarms were inspected by a pathologist.
 We observed that most false alarms were confined to tissue edges or manifested as extremely small regions -- on the order of a fraction of a nucleus -- too small to reflect any genuine morphological change.
-These negligible detections can therefore be safely disregarded and eliminated through post-processing.
+In practice, these can be largely removed by a lightweight post-processing pipeline consisting of tissue-edge exclusion and a minimum-connected-component-size filter.
+We would like to emphasize that while achieving $\mathrm{FPR} \approx 0$ is likely infeasible, the false positives generated by our system still impose less workload for a pathologist than a fully manual review.
+For example, pathologists may perform two modes of work, when assisted by the AI system: 1) a quick confirmatory review of areas predicted healthy, and 2) a detailed inspection of areas predicted as anomalous.
+Since typically only a small amount of the tissue is anomalous, this would save substantial time.
+A comprehensive, quantitative pathologist-workload study, including inter-rater agreement and time-to-review measurements on independent WSIs, is a natural next step that we leave to future work.